 New places, new faces

-Today was an exciting day, my first day at Colegio San Andres!
+first day at Colegio San Andres!
 Colegio San Andres is an Anglo-Peruvian school which was originally set up by a Scottish missionary nearly a hundred years ago.
 The school still has a Scottish headmaster and still follows its founding principles.
 The school seeks to provide an education for Lima's children which is based upon Bible teaching and the christian faith.
 Most of the staff are Christians.
 Most of the children are from catholic backgrounds.

-This afternoon was full of meetings: introducing new staff, timetables, school rules etc. I didn't follow everything and its been really hot again so I'm now a little bit fed up!
+didn't follow everything and its been really hot again so I'm now a little bit fed

-Also Megan left for Moyobamba today which is a little sad since I'd got used to having her around and doing things together.
+doing things together.
 I'm also a little bit jealous since apparently its "a paradise" and much smaller than noisy and chaotic Lima.
-Oh well, as the our heavenly Father says: "I know the plans I have for you" although at times I find it difficult to let go and let God work even though I know I have so little control over what's happening here.
+Oh well, as the our heavenly Father says: "I know the plans I have for

 Saturday, February 11, 2012